Bishop Francis Hodur

 As a high school student and seminarian, Franciszek not only excelled in his academic work but also showed much concern for his people, especially the down-trodden and exploited peasants.
 His extensive readings ranged from the newly-issued social encyclical Reum Novarum of Pope Leo XIII to some of the socialist thinkers.
 An ardent follower of the activist Father Stanislaw Stojalowski, Seminarian Hodur was involved in a student group espousing Stojalowski’s program for peasant rights, education, and economic improvement.

 In 1892, Franciszek Hodur, then with minor clerical orders, participated in a seminary “strike” for better living conditions.
-His role in this “insubordinatioin,” noted by his authorities, meant a very uncertain future for him.
+His role in this “insubordination,” noted by his authorities, meant a very uncertain future for him.
 Leaving Europe on the last day of the year, he embarked for the United States with the hope of a new beginning as a pastor to Polish immigrants.

 bphodur6aUpon landing in New York, Seminarian Hodur “advertised” himself in a newspaper letter.
 He came to the attention of Father Benvenuto Gramplewicz of Nanticoke, Pennsylvania, who brought him to the Scranton Diocese where there was a shortage of Polish-speaking clergy.
 He was then sent to the Seminary at St. Vincent’s Benedictine Archabbey in Latrobe (known as Beatty) in the Pittsburgh area.
 After several months of additional studies (lectures were given to classes of immigrant students in Latin) he was returned to Scranton.
 He received his major orders in one week and was ordained to the Holy Priesthood by Bishop William O’Hara on Saturday, August 19, 1893.